-One of the coolest features of Scratch is its ability to play sounds from a vast sound library.
-To take a dive into this functionality, in this tutorial, we will be learning how to make a keyboard-controlled piano in Scratch that can play the song “Twinkle Twinkle Little Star.”
+One of the coolest features of Scratch is its ability to play sounds from a large sound library, as well as make your own sounds.
+To take a dive into this functionality, we will be learning how to make a keyboard-controlled piano in Scratch that can play the song “Twinkle Twinkle Little Star.”
 Once you have mastered the basics, you will be able to create more complex programs to play more advanced songs.
 For reference, here is the project we will be creating today.

 For live expert guidance learning Scratch coding, enroll your child in an award-winning Scratch class designed by experts from Google, Stanford, and MIT.